Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - Initial project setup and organization.
 - Standardizing asset file naming conventions.
 The current task is renaming image assets for a player character's "wobble" animation.
+- Implement new level generation features:
+  - Vertical walls using rotated platforms.
+  - Barrel substitution for impassable gaps.
+- Implement player-barrel interaction logic.

 ## Next Steps

 - Implement the file renaming for `/assets/player/wobble/`.
 - Continue defining the project structure and core editor functionality based on the project brief.
+- Implement vertical wall generation in `LevelGenerator.ts`.
+- Implement barrel substitution logic in `LevelGenerator.ts`.
+- Test the updated level generation thoroughly.

 ## Active Decisions

 - Asset filenames should be lowercase, use hyphens as separators, and follow the pattern `[description]-[framenumber].[extension]`.
+- **Vertical Walls:** Implement walls by placing standard platform sprites vertically (rotated 90 degrees).
+- **Barrel Substitution:** Identify gaps larger than `maxHorizontalGap` and replace the subsequent platform placement with a barrel placement.
+Ensure the barrel is positioned appropriately for a jump.

 ## Patterns and Preferences